abhishekarya1/DSA-2k23/ll.md

 **Delete node to which pointer is given**: ([link](https://leetcode.com/problems/delete-node-in-a-linked-list)) copy data and pointer of next node to current.

 **Reverse a SLL**: Iterative (uses 3 pointers): save `next` node, update `curr->next = prev`, update `prev` and then `curr`, return the new head i.e. the last `prev` value
-- Recursive way: go till end and while coming back with recursion, change and break link, and propagate returned `newHead` from the base case
+- in-place recursive solution: go till end and while coming back with recursion, update link for current node (`curr->next->next = curr; curr->next=NULL;`), and propagate returned `newHead` from the base case to every recursive call's return.

 ## Fast and Slow Pointers
 **Find middle of a LL**: Hare & Tortoise technique: `while(fast && fast -> next)`